geodynamics/burnman/paper/paper.md

 calculate the physical properties of natural materials.
-The toolbox has a class-based, modular design that allows users to calculate many low-level properties that are not easily accessed using other codes, and to combine various tools in novel, creative ways.
+The toolbox has a class-based, modular design that allows users to calculate many low-level properties that are not easily accessed using existing codes, and to combine various tools in novel, creative ways.
 The module includes:

 * over a dozen static and thermal equations of state for pure phases;